 A target device becomes a member of a device collection when it is added to the farm.
 The use of device collections simplifies the management of all target devices within that collection.
 A target device can only be a member in one device collection.
 However, a target device can exist in any number of views.
 If a target device is removed from the device collection, it is automatically removed from any associated views.

 When target devices are added to a collection, that devices properties are stored in the Citrix Provisioning database.
-Target device properties include information such as the device name and description, boot method, and vDisk assignments (refer to Target device properties for details).
+Target device properties include information such as the device name and description, boot method, and virtual disk assignments (see Target device properties for details).

 Target devices are managed and monitored using the Console and Virtual Disk Status Tray utilities.